cjackson202/AOAI-FED-CIV-Workshop/README.md

          Write a thank you note to my steel bolt vendor for getting a delivery in on time with short notice.
 This made it possible for my company to deliver an important order.

-2. Modify the system message by adding the prefix "Summary:" which should summarize the paragraph given, delimited with triple quotations.
+2. Modify the system message by adding the prefix "Summary:" which should summarize the paragraph given, delimited with XML tags.
 Following the summary, the system should translate the paragraph from English to Spanish and add the prefix "Translation:".
 To accomplish these tasks, the following steps should be taken:
    1. Identify the article to be summarized, which should be delimited by triple quotations.
     2. Generate a summary of the article.